padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 We can try to add a new node to the cluster to increase the total weight, but the locators will refuse connection.

 We have no way of restarting the cluster.
-It is stuck in a quorem check loop.
+It is stuck in a quorem check loop indefinitely.

 #### Type 3 Summary